Merzbow: Early life

 He later attended Tamagawa University to study fine art, at which he majored in painting and art theory.
 While at university, he became interested in the ideas of dada and surrealism and also studied Butoh dance.
 At Tamagawa, he learned of Kurt Schwitters' Merz, or art made from rubbish, including Schwitters' Merzbau (meaning Merz building, [ˈmɛʁtsˌbaʊ̯]), which is the source of the name Merzbow.

+Personal life

+He is known as a vegan who avoids meat, eggs (except those from chickens he raises himself), dairy and leather products.
+He is a strict straight edge, abstaining from alcohol and tobacco.
+An avid bird lover who keeps many birds at home, he includes "Bariken" in his work titles and inserts anti-KFC flyers in his works.
+He actively supports animal rights organizations like PETA and opposes whaling and dolphin hunting.